-The School of Continuing Studies has been divided into the academic program, General Studies, located on this website and Community Engagement, now located on the center for Center for Urban and Regional Excellence.
+The School of Continuing Studies has been divided into the academic program, General Studies, located on this website, and Community Engagement, located on the website for Center for Urban and Regional Excellence.

 The Bachelor of General Studies (BGS) degree program emphasizes the liberal arts and sciences (arts and humanities; the natural sciences; and social and behavioral sciences) as well as the option to supplement one’s education with professional and technical courses as electives.

 The student takes an active role in constructing a plan of study that will form the basis for achieving career goals.
 The program provides the convenience, flexibility, and individualized learning experience that will allow students to complete degree requirements at their own pace.

 The BGS degree program is a popular option for the adult learner who may have entered college some time ago and would like to return to college to complete their degree or the older adult who would like to begin university studies for the first time.

 Students in the BGS program can earn credit through various options.
 Please consult a General Studies adviser for more information.